Krebs cycle is also known as CITRIC ACID CYCLE or Tricarboxylic acid cycle (TCA).

 I am confused, please tell us.

-Buddies, removal of carbon release energy.
+Removal of carbon releases energy.

 So it means the formation of NADH?